How and Why to Manipulate Your Own Agent: On the Incentives of Users of Learning Agents: Further Related Work

 Our work formalizes the meta-game faced by users of regret-minimizing learning algorithms, and asks whether and when users can benefit from manipulating their own agents.
 To our knowledge, there is no prior analysis or modeling of these strategic interactions between users of learning agents (which are induced by the dynamics of their agents).
-In a companion paper \cite{kolumbus2021auctions}, we study an application of our meta-game model in auctions, where we analyze the dynamics and outcomes of repeated auctions played between regret-minimizing agents of a specific class that includes many natural algorithms such as multiplicative weights.
+In a companion paper \cite{kolumbus2021auctions}, we study an application of our meta-game model in auctions, where we analyze the dynamics and outcomes of repeated auctions played between regret-minimizing agents of a class that includes many natural algorithms such as multiplicative weights.
 We show in that paper that in the meta-game induced between the users of such auto-bidding agents, the second-price auction loses its incentive-compatibility property, while the first-price auction becomes incentive compatible.

-As discussed in the introduction, our work is related to the broad field of equilibria in repeated games \cite{osborne1994course,mailath2006repeated}, but the situation that the users of learning agents in our setting are facing differs from classic repeated games in significant aspects.
-A conceptually closer work is \cite{brafman2002efficient} that studies equilibria between policies in the repeated game (i.e., strategies that are conditional on the history of play).
-Their model, however, is technically very different, and in particular, their notion of equilibrium is different from a meta-game equilibrium.
+As discussed in the introduction, our work is related to the broad field of equilibria in repeated games \cite{mailath2006repeated,osborne1994course}, but the situation that the users of learning agents in our setting are facing differs from classic repeated games in significant aspects.
+Conceptually closer works are \cite{brafman2002efficient} that study equilibria between policies in the repeated game (i.e., strategies that are conditional on the history of play), and works on program equilibria \cite{lavictoire2014program,oesterheld2019robust,oesterheld2022safe,tennenholtz2004program} in which each agent can read the commitments made by the other agents and condition its actions on these commitments.
+These models, however, are technically very different from our model, and in particular, the notions of equilibrium are different from a meta-game equilibrium.